Photo: Hubertl / Wikimedia Commons

 Vienna: The Imperial Hotel Capital of Europe

-Vienna is the most imperial hotel city in Europe — the extraordinary Ringstrasse (the extraordinary 5km Vienna Ring Boulevard — the most ambitious urban planning project in 19th-century Europe: the extraordinary Franz Joseph I commission (1857 — the most important imperial construction program in Austrian history: the extraordinary Hofoper (Vienna State Opera — the most important opera house in the world: the extraordinary 300+ performances per season, the most consecutive performance calendar of any opera house, and the extraordinary 2,284 subscribers who have attended every single performance since 1869), the extraordinary Kunsthistorisches Museum (the finest art museum outside the Louvre — the extraordinary Vermeer collection, the extraordinary Bruegel collection, and the extraordinary Cellini Saltcellar), the extraordinary Naturhistorisches Museum, the extraordinary Burgtheater (the most important German-language theater in the world), and the extraordinary Parliament)), the extraordinary coffeehouse culture (the UNESCO Intangible Cultural Heritage designation for the Viennese coffeehouse — the most important single cultural institution in Austrian history: the extraordinary Kaffeehauskultur (the extraordinary 19th-century intellectual tradition — the extraordinary Sigmund Freud’s coffeehouse (Café Landtmann), the extraordinary Karl Kraus’s coffeehouse (Café Central), and the extraordinary Arthur Schnitzler’s coffeehouse)), and the extraordinary musical heritage (the extraordinary Vienna Philharmonic — the most celebrated orchestra in the world, the extraordinary New Year’s Concert (the most watched annual musical broadcast in the world), and the extraordinary Vienna Boys’ Choir (the oldest choir in the world in continuous operation — since 1498, the extraordinary 500-year musical tradition)).
+Vienna is the most imperial hotel city in Europe, and three things define it.
+First, the Ringstrasse — the 5km Vienna Ring Boulevard, the most ambitious urban planning project in 19th-century Europe, commissioned by Franz Joseph I in 1857.
+Along it stand the Hofoper (the Vienna State Opera — arguably the most important opera house in the world, with 300+ performances per season, the fullest performance calendar of any opera house, and 2,284 subscribers who have attended every single performance since 1869), the Kunsthistorisches Museum (the greatest art museum outside the Louvre, with its Vermeer collection, its Bruegel collection, and the Cellini Saltcellar), the Naturhistorisches Museum, the Burgtheater (the preeminent German-language theater in the world), and the Parliament.
+Second, the coffeehouse culture — the Viennese coffeehouse holds a UNESCO Intangible Cultural Heritage designation, and the 19th-century Kaffeehauskultur was an intellectual tradition in itself: Sigmund Freud at Café Landtmann, Karl Kraus at Café Central, Arthur Schnitzler at his own regular table.
+Third, the musical heritage: the Vienna Philharmonic (the most storied orchestra in the world), the New Year’s Concert (the most watched annual musical broadcast anywhere), and the Vienna Boys’ Choir — in continuous operation since 1498, a 500-year musical tradition and the oldest choir in the world.

 The Ringstrasse — The Imperial Boulevard